Skip to Content Skip to Search

 person.serializable_hash # => {"name"=>"Bob"}

 An attributes hash must be defined and should contain any attributes you need to be serialized.
 Attributes must be strings, not symbols.
 When called, serializable hash will use instance methods that match the name of the attributes hash’s keys.
-In order to override this behavior, take a look at the private method read_attribute_for_serialization.
+In order to override this behavior, override the read_attribute_for_serialization method.

 ActiveModel::Serializers::JSON module automatically includes the ActiveModel::Serialization module, so there is no need to explicitly include ActiveModel::Serialization.